 Level 4 of this BEng (Hons) course covers core engineering principles and technologies such as mathematics, electrical engineering, electronics and instrumentation, microprocessors and programming.
 You will also spend time completing structured design projects, which will help develop your engineering and management skills.
 In the second year there is greater emphasis on the application of the core principles through design.

 Electronics and microprocessors are taught in the context of designing and controlling engineering systems and the mathematics course provides the essential skills to enable you to design control strategies, and supports the more mathematical modules of the programme.

-You study 20 courses over a period of three years to earn the BEng (Hons) Electrical and Electronic Engineering degree.
+You study 20 courses over a period of four years to earn the BEng (Hons) Electrical and Electronic Engineering degree.

 Assessment is usually via a combination of exams and coursework, and sometimes by a portfolio of work, depending on the subject.
 A final year engineering project gives you the chance to work independently and contributes considerably to your final mark.
 Your tutors will give prompt and constructive feedback via our virtual learning environment, face-to-face or as written comments.
 This will help you to identify your strengths as well as the areas where you may need to put in more work.

 Each Module of BEng (Hons) Electrical and Electronic Engineering programme is assessed using approximately 50% of the assessments via coursework submission, and 50% by examination.
 However, this percentage may vary for different modules.

 Age 17+ by 30 November in the year of registration.